mapbox/carmen-cache/API.md

 ## PhrasematchSubq

-The PhrasematchSubq type describes the metadata known about a possible matches to be assessed for stacking by coalesce.
+The PhrasematchSubq type describes the metadata known about possible matches to be assessed for stacking by coalesce.

 **Properties**